NazarKozak1/Data-Analysis-labs/README.md

 # Data-Analyst-labs

-Here are some of my data analytics labs.
+Here are some of my data analysis labs.
 Below is a list of topics and a brief description for each laboratory:

 1. Implementation of the Forel clustering algorithm
 2. Selecting the best models and setting parameters for weather time series forecasting and housing price prediction